Alijeyrad/Alijeyrad/README.md

 - Hi, I’m Ali
-- I’m trying to become a front-end developer
+- I’m a Web Developer
 - How to reach me: alijeyrad@gmail.com

 <!---